Entanglement distribution via satellite: an evaluation of competing protocols assuming realistic free-space optical channels: Results

 Equivalent results for the CV case are much harder to obtain analytically.
 Because CV states are by definition infinite-dimensional, and the POVM measurements $\hat \Pi$ are non-Gaussian, exact representations can only be obtained through a Wigner or characteristic function approach (e.g. \cite{zaunders_quantum-amplified_2024, notarnicola_long-distance_2023, ghalaii_long-distance_2020, blandino_improving_2012}) which is extremely computationally intensive.
 Nevertheless, we can still obtain accurate results by instead considering how the states evolve in a truncated Fock basis.
 Under this simplification, the amplified CV protocols are approximated by replacing the Alice's infinite-dimensional input two-mode entangled state with an equivalent entangled resource that has been truncated to some finite dimension, i.e.

 The optimised rate $\R$ is then computed directly from the approximate $N$-dimensional output density matrix in exactly the same way as in the DV protocols (substituting $\ket{\Psi^{DV}}$ for $\ket{\Psi^{CV}}$).
-Such an approximation, which is equivalent to trading off analytic accuracy for a series expansion to order $N$, holds well for the purposes of this work: a truncation limit of $N = 5$ is capable of modelling the initial TMSV state to 99.9\% fidelity for states of up to 5.5 dB squeezing ($\chi \simeq 0.56$).
-In comparison, the limiting values of $\chi$ after optimisation in the high-loss regime are between $0.1 - 0.35$, well below the limit where the approximation breaks down.
+This is equivalent to working with a truncated series expansion expressed in terms of powers of the squeezing parameter $\chi$, which is accurate so long as the squeezing $\chi$ remains small enough for the higher-order $\sim\mathcal{O}(\chi^{N+1})$ terms to be negligibly small.
+In this work, the largest value of $\chi$ considered is approximately $\chi_\mathrm{max} \simeq 0.35$; choosing truncation up to $N = 5$ therefore provides at most a relative error of 0.0003\% compared to the full continuous-variable treatment, and so we are confident the truncated model is suitably accurate.
 Symbolic calculations were performed using the \textsc{MENTAT} package for Mathematica 14.1 \cite{nicholas_zaunders_nicholaszaundersmentat_2025}.

 In the interests of brevity, we do not present the probabilities of success or density matrices corresponding to the amplified protocols here.
 The optimised rates $\R$ of the relay and distribution protocols for both DV and CV resources are shown in Figure \ref{fig:pubfig_satel}.a and \ref{fig:pubfig_satel}.b respectively.
 To summarise, our model of the relay protocol (i.e. the distributed NLA scheme) replicates previous results found for both DV \cite{mauron_comparison_2022} and CV \cite{winnel_overcoming_2021} resource states, where protocol performance is proportional to the probability of success and scales with only the loss $\eta$ of a single channel, not with the entire channel loss $\eta^2$.
 Further, the amplified distribution scheme scales proportionally with the total loss $\eta^2$ for both DV and CV, though the absolute rate of the CV protocol is lower than the DV protocol.
 This is a reasonable result: the rate of distribution still scales with the probability of success, as in the relay protocols, but the two amplifiers needed for the distribution protocol mean both detectors must herald success simultaneously and independently to get a successful result.
 Since the probability of success $p$ for a single channel with a single amplifier scales with the loss of that channel $\eta$, the total probability of success scales as $p^2 \sim \eta^2$ regardless of the resource state.
 The reduced absolute rate of the CV protocol is ascribed to the truncating effect of the quantum scissor amplifiers, which discards the entanglement stored in the higher degrees of freedom of the input CV state; the DV state experiences no such compression and so generates entanglement at a higher net rate.